br-data/elasticsearch-import-tools/README.md

 $ curl http://localhost:9200/_cluster/health\?pretty\=1
 ```

-If you are seeing a _Unassigned shards_ warning, you might consider setting the numbers of relicas to 0.
+If you are seeing a _Unassigned shards_ warning, you might consider setting the numbers of replicas to 0.
 This works fine in a development environment:

 ```
 $ curl -XPUT 'localhost:9200/_settings' -d '